tum-pbs/PhiFlow/documentation/Math.md

 (y=3, x=3) float64  0.0 < ... < 0.0
 ```

-There are a couple of functions in the `phi.math` module for creating basic `Tensor`s.
+There are a couple of functions in the `phi.math` module for creating basic tensors.

 * `zeros()`
 * `ones()`